ddavis-4/PersonalSite/README.md

 # This is my personal website.
 this started as an example of how to host websites using github.
-It has now evolved to where I keep semi consistent updates of my life while I work on my porfilio cite.
+It has now evolved to where I keep semi consistent updates of my life while I work on my porfilio site.

 ## example
  this is a test example for a wesite hosted on github

+# !!Important!!
+To view my site go to settings while in the 'PersonalSite' repository.
+On the left side under 'code and automation' select 'pages'.
+You should then see the option to visit the site.

 ### last date of work is Oct 24
     - I did like nothing tbh.